Let's Talk About Hepatitis C

 Work in healthcare: Accidental needle sticks or contact with other sharps can increase your risk.

-Have certain medical conditions: People with HIV, those who received clotting factor concentrates (used for hemophilia) before 1989, individuals who were on long-term hemodialysis (blood is pumped out of your body and filtered through an artifical kidney machine), or anyone with persistently abnormal ALT (alanine aminotransferase) levels, which indicate liver damage, have a higher chance of contracting hepatitis c.
+Have certain medical conditions: People with HIV, those who received clotting factor concentrates (used for hemophilia) before 1989, individuals who were on long-term hemodialysis (blood is pumped out of your body and filtered through an artificial kidney machine), or anyone with persistently abnormal ALT (alanine aminotransferase) levels, which indicate liver damage, have a higher chance of contracting hepatitis c.

 Got a piercing or tattoo in an unclean environment: On average, individuals with hep C are about four times more likely to have tattoos, according to the American Association for the Study of Liver Diseases.
 Why?
 Not all tattoo parlors are created equal.
 Vetting your ink spot is crucial as some places use unsterile or contaminated equipment and needles, which is a big no-no.